 Now… those who serve as our leaders are more preoccupied with maintaining their tenuous hold on power rather than doing what is hard, which is serving the larger goal of human progress.

-Those who would and could lead are in a proverbial fog of sorts, paralyzed with contentment.
+Those who would and could lead are in a proverbial fog of sorts, paralyzed with their contentment of the status quo.

 The common bond that these two groups have is that they are the antithesis to Dr. King, they have no vision as they allow selfishness and ignorance to serve as the fuel that powers them.

 We look to celebrities for the images of what we should aspire to, yet we scratch our head in bewilderment at the repetitive news headlines as they continue in a depressing loop of sorts.

 Realizing that I am selfish and part of the problem was sobering, but as I stood here there was a gnawing at the pit of my being.